kafi-ML/YouTube-Script-writer-with-Langgraph-Agentic-Ai-approach/README.md

 Creates a content plan before writing

-Writes each section independently to avoid drift
+Writes each section independently to avoid topic drift

 Merges everything into a coherent final script

-This makes the output:
+This results in output that is:

 consistent